bennyhuo/KotlinBlogTranslation/original/Upcoming Change More Null-safety for Java.md

 * in M9 we discarded the annotations (for the time being), and introduced platform types, now anything could be done, but we lost (some) type-safety;
 * in M11 we started bringing the useful aspects of annotations back by issuing warnings where Java nullability constraints were violated.

-Now, we are planning to make one more step and use annotations in combination with platform types to <strong>bring back as much type-safety as possible</strong>.<span id="more-2090"></span>
+Now, we are planning to make one more step and use annotations in combination with platform types to **bring back as much type-safety as possible**.<span id="more-2090"></span>
 ## Overview

 The details are described in [this spec-document](https://github.com/JetBrains/kotlin/blob/types-from-annotations/spec-docs/flexible-java-types.md#enhancing-signatures-with-annotated-declarations) , but the overall idea is as follows: whenever we encounter nullability annotations in Java, <em>and they do not conflict with anything</em> around them (like overridden declarations in supertypes), we use precise types.
 For example: